Ravenbrook/mps/procedure/review.rst

 obvious adjustment must be made for sampling.
 The number of unresolved major issues (raised) should be added.
 [In an ideal world, I believe we should know what proportion of major defects we find, and use that.
-Perhaps we could use 75%? - GavinM]
+Perhaps we could use 75%? - GavinM] [Doesn't that mean we could determine whether a document fails review before `.edit`_?
+RB 2023-01-28]

 8. Checking Roles